Enjoy a Los Angeles Chargers game in a luxury suite at the StubHub Center

 Former Jaguars head coach Gus Bradley is the current defensive coordinator in Los Angeles.
 He was charged with the task of cleaning up a defensive unit that had given up the 4th most points in the league in 2016.
 Just one season in, the Chargers gave up the 3rd least amount in the NFL.
 They have fallen back to the middle of the pack, but are still very dangerous, with a tenacious pass rush coming from the tandem of Joey Bosa and Melvin Ingram.
-Linebackers Jatavis Brown and Hayes Pullard make their presence known on the field, while the backfield featuring Jason Verrett and Pro Bowler Casey Hayward always cause problems for the offense.
-If the defense can hold up again this season, then the Chargers could be playoff-bound in 2018.
+Linebackers Jatavis Brown and Hayes Pullard make their presence known on the field, while the backfield featuring Derwin James and Pro Bowler Casey Hayward always cause problems for the offense.

 Never short on talent, this franchise has employed some great NFL players over the years.
 Among the most beloved players to don the white helmet with the lightning bolt on it are LaDainian Tomlinson, Junior Seau, Antonio Gates, Dan Fouts, Kellen Winslow, Lance Alworth, and Philip Rivers.
 Additional information about the illustrious history of the Los Angeles Chargers franchise can be found by clicking here.